Rhett Warrener

 Rhett Adam Warrener (born January 27, 1976) is a Canadian former professional ice hockey defenceman who played over 700 games in the National Hockey League (NHL) for the Florida Panthers, Buffalo Sabres and Calgary Flames between 1995 and 2008.
 He was a member of the Canadian national junior team that won a gold medal at the 1996 World Junior Championship.
 Warrener retired in 2009 after missing a full season due to a shoulder injury.
 He briefly remained with the Flames as a scout before turning to broadcasting.
-He co-hosts the morning radio show on Calgary's Sportsnet 960 radio.
 Warrener was born in Shaunavon, Saskatchewan, but grew up in Frontier, Saskatchewan.

 Playing career

 Junior

 Warrener played his junior hockey with the Saskatoon Blades of the Western Hockey League (WHL).
 They selected him with their first selection, fifth overall, in the 1991 WHL Bantam Draft.
 He appeared in two WHL games in 1991–92 before joining the Blades full-time in 1992–93.
 Warrener was named the team's rookie of the year that season after recording 19 points in 68 games.
 He made his first appearance with the national team in the summer of 1993, joining the under-18 team for the 1993 Pacific Cup.
 Warrener appeared in five games for the bronze medal winning Canadians.

 Following a 1993–94 season in which Warrener scored 26 points and recorded 131 penalty minutes, the Florida Panthers selected him with their second round selection, 27th overall, at the 1994 NHL Entry Draft.
 He played a third full season in the WHL in 1994–95, scoring 39 points and recording 137 penalty minutes in 66 games.